MudassarBashir/spring-framework/README.md

 I put in a no arg constructor for Person just to see what effect it has.
 It does log it's message which means it gets called from Spring.

+02.13 P namespaces
+The p name space allows us to use a more succinct syntax to declare bean property settings.
+The corresponding properties must have setters declared in Java.